ramonvermeulen/google-cloud-dark-theme/README.md

 > **_NOTE:_** This extension's functionality depends on the current
 > implementation of CSS classes in the Google Cloud Console.
 If the GCP team
 > updates or changes these classes, the extension may no longer work as intended.

+The google-cloud-dark-theme is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Google, Google Cloud or any of it's subsidiaries.